zackrt/react-native-video/README.md

 test airpod/ voice command capabilities in ios12?

-test all edge cases for errors
+test all edge cases for errors on all screens and inputs

 backup all repos